 MATERIALS AND METHODS:

-Colony bred, adult healthy male Wistar rats weighing 170-200 g, were used in the present study.
+Animals: Colony bred, adult healthy male Wistar rats weighing 170-200 g, were used in the present study.
 The rats were housed in polypropylene cages and maintained under controlled temperature (23 ± 1ºC) and lighting conditions (12 h light/dark cycle).
-Standard laboratory chow (Aashirwad Food Industries, Chandigarh, India) and water was provided ad libitum.
+Standard laboratory chow (Aashirwad Food Industries, Chandigarh, India) and water were provided ad libitum.
 The experimental study was approved by the Ethical Committee of the Centre for Advanced Studies, Department of Zoology, University of Rajasthan, Jaipur.
 The Indian National Science Academy (2000) guidelines were followed for maintenance and use of the experimental animals.

 Group A: Control rats received 0.5 ml/day of the vehicle, i.e., distilled water.